CircleCI-Archived/orb-starter-kit/README.md

 bash create-namespace.sh your-desired-namespace your-github-org
 ```

-_**Note:** to create a namespace, you must have owner/admin privileges in the GitHub org to which it is linked_

 3. Run the `create-orb.sh` script like this:

 ```
 bash create-orb.sh your-namespace/your-desired-orb-name
 ```

+_**Note:** to create a namespace or an orb, you must have owner/admin privileges in the GitHub org to which it is linked_

 ### Writing your orb
 This orb provides a basic directory/file structure for a decomposed orb (where commands, jobs, examples, and executors each live in their own YAML file).
 Create each of your commands, jobs, examples, and executors within the requisite folders in the `src` directory.